idamariasofie/mildew-detection/README.md

 ### Page 2: Findings
 This page presents the findings related to the study on visually differentiating healthy cherry leaves from those containing powdery mildew.
 Key components:
-- Visualizations comparing healthy and infected cherry leaves, such as histograms or scatter plots highlighting key features.
+- Visualizations comparing healthy and infected cherry leaves.
 Insights drawn from the visual analysis, such as distinguishing characteristics between healthy and infected leaves.
+- Image montage of healthy and powdery mildew cherry leaves.

 ### Page 3: Prediction Interface
-This page allows users to upload cherry leaf images for live prediction of their health status.
+This page allows users to upload cherry leaves images for live prediction of their health status.
 Key components:
 - A file uploader widget enabling users to upload multiple images.
 - For each uploaded image, display: